-Fred sued the manufacturer of the motorcycle, which had recalled the model driven by our client just days before the crash.
+Our attorneys sued the manufacturer of the motorcycle, which had recalled the model driven by our client just days before the crash.
 The multi-million-dollar settlement paid for all of the surgeries, a state-of-the-art prosthetic leg (and future prosthetics), physical therapy, medical expenses and other damages.

 To determine who you can sue for your loss, our lawyers need to conduct an independent investigation.
 We look for evidence to determine why and how the incident that led to your amputation happened.
 The investigation can lead to businesses that were not initially on the radar.
 For example, a big rig hauling a flatbed trailer piled with logs passes a motorcycle.
 While passing, a log falls off of the trailer, hits the cyclist and crushes the cyclist’s leg.
 An investigation may find that a separate company was responsible for loading the logs.
-If there is evidence that was done negligently, you may be able to sue the company that loaded the logs, the truck driver, a trucking company and others.
+If there is evidence that was done negligently, you may be able to sue the company that loaded the logs, the truck driver, a trucking company, and others.

 Below are people and companies that you might be able to sue for your amputation, depending on the facts of your case: